acktie/Acktie-Mobile-iOS-Barcode-Reader/documentation/index.md

 ### cancel (Callack)
 Called if the user clicks the cancel button.

-*NOTE*: Not callback data returned.
+*NOTE*: No callback data returned.

 ### error
 Called if the scan was not successful in reading the barcode.

-*NOTE*: Not callback data returned.
+*NOTE*: No callback data returned.

 ### scanBarcodeFromAlbum